Pylons/pyramid/docs/narr/hooks.rst

 .. warning::

-   When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception instance.
+   When a Not Found View callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception instance.
 If